Cosmopolitan Restaurant

 This building was first constructed in 1877 by Mrs. Margaret Grambs, a native of Bavaria.

-The Cosmopolitan Restaurant was reconstructed to appear as it did in the late 1800s.
-It is built on the site of the old Cosmopolitan Saloon.
+The Cosmopolitan Restaurant was later reconstructed on the site of the old Cosmopolitan Saloon and

 PHOTOS